danielrigler/twins/README.md

 ### Requirements
 norns / norns shield
-_some features might require a pi4 based unit._
+_some features might require a pi4 based unit.
+If you hear clicks and crackles try turning off a few effects.
+Most expensive ones are reverb and analog tape sim_

 ### Documentation
 **E1**: Master Volume